stefart/dncs-lab/README.md

 After running `vagrant up`, from all the left-sided hosts is possible to ping the host-2-c by entering in one of the two shells and issuing `ping 192.168.251.254`.
 For visit the web-page, please enter in the shell of the _host-2-c_ machine by issuing `vagrant ssh host-2-c` and launch a webserver by issuing `sudo python -m SimpleHTTPServer 8080`.
-Entering now the shell in the host-1-b machine [`vagrant ssh host-1-b`] and issuing `curl http://192.168.251.254:8080`, the HTML code of the page is returned.
+Please enter now the shell in the host-1-b machine [`vagrant ssh host-1-b`] and issue `curl http://192.168.251.254:8080` to see the HTML code of the web-page hosted in host-2-c.